 Annual vision checks are recommended for senior citizens.
 Additional safety steps for older adults include:

-- Removing clutter and monitoring home environment for trip hazards, including rugs and extension chords.
+- Removing clutter and monitoring home environment for trip hazards, including rugs and extension cords.

 - Leave plenty of room for walking, arrange furniture appropriately to keep aisles clear while providing handholds.